Academy Award Best Pictures

 The Winning-est and Most-Nominated Best Picture Producers: 1951-present

-From the 1951 Academy Awards through to the present, the Best Picture nomination went to the producer(s) credited on the film.
-The producers whose films have won the most Best Picture Oscars from 1951 to the present include:
+From the 1951 Academy Awards through to the present, the Best Picture nomination went to the individual producer(s) credited on the film.
+The producer(s) credited on the film who have received the most Best Picture nominations (and wins) for Best Picture from 1951 to the present include:

 The first female Best Picture nominee and winner of a Best Picture Oscar was producer Julia Phillips for The Sting (1973).
 Curiously, in the decade of the 1950s, none of the Best Actress Oscar winners appeared in a Best Picture winning film!